rishavjain08/mifos-gazelle/docs/MIFOS-GAZELLE-README.md

 ```

 ## Helm test
-Note the Payment Hub helm tests are being reconfigured as we continue to work on end to end integration flows.
+Note the Payment Hub Helm tests are being reconfigured as we continue to work on end to end integration flows, therefore you may get significant errors due to naming at this present point in time (prior to the reconfiguration exercise though they were reporting 90%+ success).
-helm tests are currently enabled/disabled in the config/ph_values.yaml file , look for integration_tests.
+Helm tests are currently enabled/disabled in the config/ph_values.yaml file , look for integration_tests.
 To execute the helm tests run
 ```bash
 helm test phee
 ```